Freedom of choice for clients

 On 21 December 2016, the Government published a draft of the legislation detailing how clients will be able to select from among the health and social services that are within the scope of freedom of choice.
 The client can sign up as a client of the social and health centre they wish as well as select the dental care unit they prefer.
 Social and health centres and dental care units will produce services independently or in a networked manner.
 They could also grant their clients service vouchers for individual services from a service provider selected by the client.
 Additionally, the client may also select the service point that they use for county-produced services, such as a hospital.
 The service voucher and a personal budget would be in use on the basis of an assessment of service needs by the county, and, based on these, the client could select a service provider.
 More information on government bill 21.12.2016

 Law drafting governing freedom of choice is proceeding as outlined by the Government and is on schedule.
-It will proceed so that the Government’s draft proposal will be circulated for comment in January 2017 and the proposal will be presented to Parliament in the spring of 2017.
+It will proceed so that the Government’s proposal will be presented to Parliament in the spring of 2017.

 - What does freedom of choice mean to me?
 Draft act 21.12.2016